THE COMPETITION IS NOW CLOSED

-The Rialto working with the RSPB, BirdLife International and the Cambridge Conservation Initiative
+The Rialto working in association with the RSPB, BirdLife International and the Cambridge Conservation Initiative

-Poems are invited that deal with any aspect of nature and place and will be given a very wide interpretation by the judge.
+Poems are invited that deal with any aspect of nature and place – these terms will be given a wide interpretation by the judge.

 1st prize – £1000